 A CMR is a one-on-one discussion with a patient in which the pharmacist reviews all of a patient’s medications including prescription and nonprescription medications, herbal products and dietary supplements.
 During a CMR, drug therapy problems such as interactions, nonadherence and gaps in patient care are identified and addressed with each patient.
 The one-on-one discussions also provide a unique opportunity for patients to ask questions or address concerns about their medications.

 At the conclusion of the CMR, a personal medication list (PML) is generated and sent to each patient.
 The PML is a comprehensive list of the patient’s medications (prescription and nonprescription medications, herbal products and dietary supplements).

 In addition, a medication action plan (MAP) is generated for each patient.
 The MAP is a patient-centric document containing a list of actions for the patient to use in tracking progress for self-management.
 The medication action plan is shared with the patient’s health care provider(s) to ensure effective communication among the health care team.

-The Center for Medication Therapy Management has partnered with a nationally renowned provider of MTM services.
-Through this partnership, the Center will serve as a provider group for the delivery of MTM services to contracted CMS-regulated health plans and employer groups.
+The Center for Medication Therapy Management has partnered with AdhereHealth, a nationally renowned provider of MTM services.
+Through this partnership, the Center will serve as a provider group for the delivery of MTM services to contracted CMS-regulated health plans.